Querying using openCypher

 Install the Neo4j Java Driver:

 The example uses Maven.
-You need to add the following dependencies to the pom.xml
+You need to add the following dependencies to the pom.xml file of your project.

 <dependency>